pierrelecuyer/LatMRG/README.md

 _LatMRG_ currently only has a very simple `makefile`.
 If NTL is not installed in a default prefix such as `/usr/local`, or if you use `clang` instead of `gcc` you will need to modify it manually before building LatMRG.
-The following commands will build the library and executables.
+The following commands will pull and build the LatMRG library in `./LatMRG/lib`, and the executable programs in `./LatMRG/bin`:

 ```
 git clone --recursive https://github.com/umontreal-simul/LatMRG.git
 cd LatMRG/latticetester